ziqiyang6/Provider_lookup/README.md

    [Install]
    WantedBy=multi-user.target
    ```
-2. Reload systemd and start the service:
+2. Reload systemd and start the service if you have permission, else ask Mr.Counts or Aaron:

    ```bash
    sudo systemctl daemon-reload